rtlabs-com/p-net/doc/compliancetest.rst

 The Automated RT tester will detect "Device B" by itself.
 No configuration is required in the Automated RT tester menu.

+The setting "Use IEC V2.2 LLDP mode" available via the STEP7 Profinet setup tool controls the format of the sent portID in LLDP frames.
+With the "Use IEC V2.2 LLDP mode" enabled the portID is sent as ``port-001``, while it is sent as ``port-001.b`` if disabled.
+The latter format is used in Profinet 2.3 and newer.
+The ART tester requires the LLDP format to be in the 2.2 format, otherwise it will complain about portID length.
+One way to restore the behavior to the 2.2 format is to do a factory reset of the switch via the web interface or by pressing the SET button for more than 20 seconds (if the button not is disabled in the web interface).

 Remote controlled power outlet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The Automated RT Tester can control an "Anel Net-PwrCtrl" power outlet via Ethernet.
 It must be connected via a separate Ethernet interface on the personal computer.
-Use a static IP address 192.168.1.243 with subnet mask to 255.255.255.0 on that interface.
+Use a static IP address ``192.168.1.243`` with subnet mask to ``255.255.255.0`` on that interface.

-The Power outlet has a default IP address of 192.168.0.244, and it has a built-in web server.
+The Power outlet has a default IP address of ``192.168.0.244``, and it has a built-in web server.
 Enter its IP address in your web browser to log in (username and password printed on the hardware).
-(You might need to temporary set your Ethernet interface to IP 192.168.0.1 and subnet mask to 255.255.255.0)
+(You might need to temporary set your Ethernet interface to IP ``192.168.0.1`` and subnet mask to ``255.255.255.0``)
-Modify the IP settings (on the "Einstellung" page) to use a static IP address of 192.168.1.244.
+Modify the IP settings (on the "Einstellung" page) to use a static IP address of ``192.168.1.244``.
 On the "Steuerung" page you can control the individual power outputs.

 Connect power for your device under test to connector number 3 on the power outlet.